 - We’re now aware that transmission was damaged in South Australia’s Far North last night – but we are waiting for further details on the extent of the damage.

-Roughly two decades ago, the six transmission companies in each state (QLD, NSW, VIC, SA, TAS and WA) bought a reserve of temporary transmission towers and strategically stored them around the country.
+Roughly two decades ago, the six transmission companies for each state (QLD, NSW, VIC, SA, TAS and WA) bought a reserve of temporary transmission towers and strategically stored them around the country.
 During the system black event in SA in 2016, around twenty towers collapsed due to strong winds – as a result, Powerlink (QLD) and Western Power (WA) delivered their stock of temporary towers to ElectraNet (SA).

 With the current destructive storm system heading east, coupled with the fact that we are heading into storm/cyclone season – we wonder if any readers have any insights as to how many of these temporary towers there are lying around Australia currently? and what the lead times are on new orders? particularly given that Hurricane Helene and Milton has recently damaged large parts of the HVAC network in the US.